emacsmirror/elcute/README.md

 # slurpbarf-elcute

-Slurpbarf and Elcute are Emacs minor modes together creating a Paredit-like experience in Lisp Data and nXML modes.
+Slurpbarf and Elcute are Emacs minor modes together creating a Paredit-like experience in Lisp, nXML and SML modes.

 Slurpbarf binds `C-(` and `C-)` to slurping commands, and `C-{` and `C-}` to barfing commands.